-Alternative 4 - Surface and Subsurface MEC Removal with LUCs involves surface MEC removal over all accessible land surfaces estimated to be about 326 acres.
-The surface clearance only areas will include the removal of near-surface/partially buried items to a depth of approximately 6 inches below ground surface (bgs).
-The subsurface removal at the estimated 47 acres, (agricultural plots and cleared areas) will be cleared to a depth of 2 feet bgs.
-The 2-foot removal depth was selected during the FS because it is the maximum depth MEC or MD was found during the RI for this MRS. This alternative would also excavate the burial pit to an estimated depth of 6 feet and perform a clearance in lifts of the approximate 16,000 cubic yards of stockpiled soil.
+Alternative 4 - Surface and Subsurface MEC Removal with LUCs involves surface MEC removal over all accessible land estimated to be about 760 acres.
+The estimated surface removal net acreage accounts for areas determined to be inaccessible to personnel such as, buildings, roads, pavement, or heavily vegetated areas not amenable to brush cutting.
+The surface clearance only areas will include the removal of near-surface/partially buried items to a depth of approximately 6 inches bgs.
+The subsurface removal at the estimated 392 acres, (agricultural plots and cleared areas) will be cleared to a depth of 1 foot bgs (the maximum depth where MEC & MD were found during the RI) and includes approximately 97 acres that are planned for a residential development by the landowner.
 The remaining acreage within the MRS is considered not suitable, or feasible, for subsurface removal.
+Land use is expected to remain the same in the foreseeable future; however, changes in future land use are not expected to trigger subsequent DOD-sponsored surface or subsurface remediation.

-Land use is expected to remain essentially the same in the foreseeable future; however, changes in future land use are not expected to trigger subsequent DOD-sponsored surface or subsurface remediation.
-The planned response alternative includes any necessary detonation and engineering controls, land survey, GIS support quality control (QC) of MEC removal, and disposal of MD.
+The planned response alternative includes any necessary detonation and engineering controls, land survey, GIS support, quality control (QC) of MEC removal, and disposal of MD.
 A Remedial Action Work Plan and Site-Specific Final Remedial Report will be prepared to support and document the remedial action.

-LUCs may include 3R's Explosive Safety Education Programs for all interested members of the public, and production and distribution of educational materials including pamphlets, flyers, and information circulars.
+LUCs will include MEC Awareness Training and educational programs (3Rs Program) for all interested members of the public, and production and distribution of educational materials, including pamphlets, flyers, and information circulars.